 Black Vultures, While not Popular, are Really Cool Birds

-Stan Tekelia, wildlife photographer and naturalist, conveys his fascination with a much-ignored bird, the Black Vulture (Coragyps atratus).
+Stan Tekiela, wildlife photographer and naturalist, conveys his fascination with a much-ignored bird, the Black Vulture (Coragyps atratus).

 It seems that a lot of people are only interested in the glamorous or top-tier species of mammals and birds.
 For example, no one seems to be interested in mice, voles, or shrews.
 You don’t see television documentary shows on these tiny critters.
 But it’s a different story when it comes to wolves, bears, or moose.
 Everyone wants to see or photograph these large megafaunas.